aghie/LyS-FASTPARSE/README.md

 [tarjan](https://pypi.python.org/pypi/tarjan/)

+pyyaml

-If you want to run our released pretrained models, make sure your BOOST version is 1.54.
+If you want to run our released pretrained models, make sure you have installed Boost-1.54.0 and that Dynet picks up such version when installing it.
 There is currently a dependency between the saved models and the version of BOOST that Dynet uses, so you might not be able to load the trained models if such version is different.

 ## Usage